-Written representations on dealing with Gemini's application alongside other applications
+Written representations on dealing with Trenitalia France's application alongside other applications

-- Logically, consideration of Evolyn's, VTE's and Gemini's applications should be coordinated and/or the applications should be dealt with in parallel.
+- Logically, consideration of Evolyn's, VTE's, Gemini's and Trenitalia France's applications should be coordinated and/or the applications should be dealt with in parallel.
 Given the competitive sensitivity of information required, Eurostar acknowledges that dealing with them on a consolidated or joint basis would be challenging and we note from previous ORR correspondence that ORR does not intend to deal with them on such a basis.
 However, that does not mean that ORR cannot deal with them in a coordinated manner to ensure process efficiency and that competing applications over similar rights take account of each other.
-To do otherwise appears likely to be procedurally unfair and generative of unreasonable duplication of time and cost burdens as well as potentially clashing or impossible outcomes. - The applications are similar in nature, appear to seek similar rights (insofar as Eurostar can tell from the limited detail contained in the various application documents) and are likely to require consideration of many of the same matters.
-Eurostar has been able to make most of the same points in its initial written

-- representations, mutatis mutandis, in respect of all three applications.
-Each application is likely to impact upon and inform the other in manifold ways. - 42 Consideration of that nature can be facilitated through the Access Process.
-If, contrary to Eurostar's submissions.
-ORR considers it should deal with the three applications in the first instance, ORR must set out its proposed process for coordinating its review and allow Eurostar and other interested parties the opportunity to comment on it.
-ORR should also set out how it considers Eurostar could, in parallel, continue engagement with Trenitalia France.
+To do otherwise appears likely to be procedurally unfair and generative of unreasonable duplication of time and cost burdens as well as potentially clashing or impossible outcomes.
+That is particularly the case given there is insufficient capacity at TMI to meet the stated ambitions of all those entities that want to use it, including Eurostar. - The applications are similar in nature, appear to seek similar rights (insofar as Eurostar can tell from the limited detail contained in the various application documents) and are likely to require consideration of many of the same matters.
+Eurostar has been able to make most of the same points in its initial written representations, mutatis mutandis, in respect of all three applications.
+Each application is likely to impact upon and inform the other in manifold ways. - Consideration of that nature can be facilitated through the Access Process.
+If, contrary to Eurostar's submissions, ORR considers it should deal with the four applications in the first instance, ORR must set out its proposed process for coordinating its review and allow Eurostar and other interested parties the opportunity to comment on it.